 Illinois Criminal Statute of Limitations

-In Illinois and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or sexual assault) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Illinois (and most other states), the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have three years to file many felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or child rape) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 Below are examples of time limits for specific crimes in Illinois.
 Keep in mind that the following is a partial list that broadly summarizes the law.
-You should look at the actual law for additional time limits, nuances, exceptions, and legislative changes—and know that court rulings can affect the interpretation of the law.
-(Changes to limitations periods made by the legislature apply only to crimes not yet time-barred and cannot revive cases where the statute of limitations has already expired.)
+You should look at the actual law for nuances, exceptions, and legislative changes.

 Murder, Homicide, and Manslaughter